Ibrahim Atiku: Club career

 Searching for a way to leave Sweden after many years of services, it was then that Greek historical club Ethnikos Piraeus signed Atiku on a two-year deal in order to help them win promotion to Superleague Greece and went very close on this but financial problems bankrupted the club at the end of the season.
 Greek courts decided Ethnikos should pay €28,000 to Atiku due to his contract regulations but this decision failed to come through as the club went from professional to amateur and all its debts were erased.

-On 11 July 2011, Atiku joined English club Swindon Town on a two-year contract following full preseason and played in all friendly games before the league season started.
-Following his move, Atiku was given the number 16 shirt for the club and appeared only in the reserve team.
-On 28 October and after he refused to join Newport Country on loan Swindon cancelled his contract at The County Ground by mutual consent after failing to break into the first team, with Atiku making a statement that he has no regrets after his Swindon exit.
+On 28 June 2011, Atiku joined English club Swindon Town on trial.
+Following full preseason and played in all friendly games before the league season started, he signed a two-year contract with the club on 11 July 2011.
+Following his move, Atiku stated his intention to "grasp this chance and see where it takes to his next career" and was given the number 16 shirt for Swindon Town.
+However, his first team opportunities at the club quickly became limited after failing to break into the first team, due to strong competitions and appeared only for the reserve team.
+This led to manager Paulo Di Canio planning to loan him out to get first team experience, but he refused to join Newport Country on loan.
+On 28 October 2011, Swindon Town cancelled his contract at The County Ground by mutual consent, with Atiku making a statement that he has no regrets after his Swindon exit.